Iqbalfachry19/SertifyMe/README.md

 ## Deployment

-The CertificationNFT contract is deployed on the Base Sepolia Testnet with the following contract address:
+The CertificationNFT contract is deployed on the Base Sepolia Testnet, Mode Sepolia Testnet, Manta Pacific Sepolia Testnet with the following contract address:

 - **Base Sepolia Contract Address:** 0xfd71381b49CA874D269eE45A84f25744a3F9433C
 - **Mode Sepolia Contract Address:** 0x462B9bE8180d84A01587492C2317cE8A084535F7